Volunteer Background Checks

 - Any felony or misdemeanor conviction that involves a crime against a member of the vulnerable population as identified in this procedure.
 (Example: contributing to the delinquency of a minor, exploitation of an elder adult or disabled adult.)

-What is the cost of the background check from Verified Volunteers?
+What is the cost of the background check from Sterling Volunteers?

 As a volunteer at Olive Chapel, the background check is provided free to you by the church.
-Should you wish to donate the current cost of the background check, the Verified Volunteers web site gives you an opportunity to pay during the check process.
-Please note that the payment goes directly to Verified Volunteers and not to Olive Chapel.
-The instructions can be confusing when using the payment system at Verified Volunteers, but if you wish to donate, select options that use the word volunteer (the church is consider the customer).
+Should you wish to donate the current cost of the background check, the Sterling Volunteers web site gives you an opportunity to pay during the check process.
+Please note that the payment goes directly to Sterling Volunteers and not to Olive Chapel.
+The instructions can be confusing when using the payment system at Sterling Volunteers, but if you wish to donate, select options that use the word volunteer (the church is consider the customer).

 Who makes up the Background Check Review Team?